LavenderPowered/LavenderBloom/README.md

 Lavender (earlier [Bastom](https://github.com/AndusDEV/bastom)) is a [Minestom](https://github.com/minestom/minestom) minecraft server software containing some basic features that could be useful.

-This is LavenderEssence the most basic "edition" of Lavender.
-It contains the most basic features that most Minecraft Servers would use.
+This is LavenderBloom.
+This edition of Lavender allows you to load Minecraft worlds using standard minecraft format Anvil or use [Polar](https://github.com/hollow-cube/polar) by Hollow Cube

 ## Table of Contents